TRP Toppers (Online): Yeh Hai Mohabbatein Witnesses A BIG Jump; Bepanah Pyaarr Drops To 7th Spot!

 Kundali Bhagya & The Kapil Sharma Show

 Kundali Bhayga has replaced Ek Bhram - Sarvagun Sampanna at ninth place with 18.8 points.
-The Kapil Sharma Show has fallen down to the 10th place with 16.6 points.
+The Kapil Sharma Show has fallen to the 10th place with 16.6 points.

 Top 10 Shows (Online)